Good podcast

 How ?Killer Queen? set the stage for Queen to grab the crown

 When the band Queen set out to make Sheer Heart Attack, their third album, much was at stake.
 They were embroiled in a battle over royalties with their management, and guitarist Brian May had become extremely ill while on tour as the supporting act for Mott The Hoople.
 Broke and finding themselves working under pressures that could have dashed their rock star dreams, Freddy Mercury somehow wrote ?Killer Queen.?
 The whimsical song about a high-class call girl ended up being their first smash hit in the US, and its success finally helped propel the band to headliner status.
 Take a closer look at this killer song in the new episode of the Behind The Song podcast.
 Watch the video episode and subscribe to the Behind The Song Youtube channel: https://bit.ly/2DBF4wJ Learn more about your ad choices.
-Visit megaphone.fm/adchoices
+Visit podcastchoices.com/adchoices

 2022-08-03